 Marketers use ‘buyer personas;’ fictional people that are based on the real-life demographics of a company’s customer base.
 Analytics can tell a marketer tons of useful information about a site’s visitors that they can then use to help refine a buyer persona so that it more accurately reflects their actual customer base.
 They give access to information such as the user’s age, gender, location, and even their interests.
 Buyer personas created from this data can then be used to determine how to approach marketing to those buyers.
 This same data can be used to enhance visitor experience.
 If your visitors are more casual than you though they were, then perhaps the copy in your map is too formal and off-putting to your visitors.
 Google Analytics will provide you with loads of information about your visitors that will allow you to more perfectly tailor your interactive map to their personalities.

 Hopefully, you have a good understanding of what Google Analytics can track and a general idea of how that information can be used.
 Of course, this is a broad topic with a lot to discuss.
-If you like to learn more about how you can use the tool to better understand your map or tour, we invite you to attend our webinar, “Understanding Analytics for your Map and Tour.”
+If you like to learn more about how you can use the tool to better understand your map or tour, please watch this webinar recording.

 In the webinar, we’ll go deeper into the ways that you can use these metrics to drive meaningful content changes that will improve the experience of your visitors and provide you with better value from our interactive maps.
 Before attending, we recommend that you sign up for Google Analytics and add your Analytics ID to your Concept3D account.
 This will allow you to follow along with us as we guide you through the system.
 Please contact us for information about the webinar.